raphaelramosds/university-subjects/README.md

 SPA that allows me to manage my university subjects by means of a CRUD coded with ExpressJS + Sequelize.

+- Click the subject to delete it from the list
+- Type subject's name onto the field and press `entter` to add it

 ![SPA image](./image.PNG)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).